-101 Western Civilization.
+- 101 Western Civilization.
 F and S, core.
 A study of the main cultural currents of Western Civilization with primary emphasis on the period from antiquity through the sixteenth century.
-Staff.

-101 Honors Western Civilization.
+Staff. - 101 Honors Western Civilization.
 F, core.
-A study of the twelfth century in Europe.
-The emphasis is on the emergence of Humanism and the discovery of the Individual.
-Readings in classical secondary accounts and in original sources are the basis for writing four papers.
-No examination.
-Enrollment limited to students with a 3.3 cumulative grade point average.
-Mr. D. Van Kley.

-102 Western Civilization.
+Following a rapid survey of Western civilization to A.D.
+1527, each student will be required to write four papers.
+These papers will be on the events of each of the following years: 44 B.C., A.D.
+800, 1348, and 1564.
+One test but no final examination.
+Mr. H. Rienstra. - 102 Western Civilization.
 F and S, core.
 A study of the main cultural currents of Western Civilization with primary emphasis on the period since the Reformation.
-Staff.

-201 Ancient Near East.
+Staff. - 201 Ancient Near East.
 F. A cultural history of the ancient Near East from prehistory to Alexander, based on evidences from archaeology and cultural anthropology as well as on ancient texts in translation, Biblical accounts, and contemporary historical records.
 Special consideration is given to geographical setting, artistic and linguistic traditions, and cultural contacts with European civilizations.
-Mr. B. De Vries.

-202 Modern Near East.
+Not offered 1983-84. - 202 Modern Near East.
 S. A study of the transformation of the Near East from the rise of Islam through the establishment of independent national states following World War II.
 Particular attention is given to the institutionalization of Islam, the classical Arab Caliphates, the Crusades, the Ottoman Turkish and Safavid Persian states, the modernist movements in Islam, and the problems of the contemporary states.
-Mr. B. De Vries.

-Traditional East Asia.
-S. An introduction to the history of East Asian civilizations from the earliest times to the nineteenth century.
+Not offered 1983-84. - 203 Traditional East Asia.
+S. An introduction to the history of East Asian civilizations from the earliest times to the nine-

+- teenth century.
 Primary emphasis is placed on the civilization of China and Japan.
 Study of the growth and development of traditional East Asian society is supplemented by topical discussions of religion, philosophy, art, music, and literature.
-Mr. E. Van Kley.

-204 Modern East Asia.
-A study of the transformation of East Asian society resulting from the intrusion of the West, from the sixteenth century to the present.
+Not offered 1983-84. - 204 Modern East Asia.
+S. A study of the transformation of East Asian society resulting from the intrusion of the West, from the sixteenth century to the present.
 Primary emphasis is placed on the civilizations of China and Japan and on the contacts between East Asia and the West.
 Topics on East Asian religion, philosophy, art, literature, and music are included.
-Mr. E. Van Kley.
-Not offered 1982-83.

-History and Society in West Africa to 1800.
+Mr. E. Van Kley. - 205 History and Society in West Africa to 1800.
 F. A wide-ranging survey of prominent themes encompassing several centuries of West African history.
 The principal aim is to introduce students to some of the main currents of West African history and to provide insights into its society and culture.
 Themes include: pre-colonial times; culture, commerce, and state building; the trans-Saharan and Atlantic trade; Islam and the socio-political changes it brought; the Atlantic slave trade.
-Mr. J. Orkar.

-206 History and Society in West Africa since 1800.
+Not offered 1983-84. - 206 History and Society in West Africa since 1800.
 S. An examination of the historical, political, and economic development of West Africa since 1800.
 The course examines European imperialism in the late nineteenth and twentieth centuries, the development of African nationalism, resistance and struggle for independence, neo-colonialism, and the origins of contemporary social, economic, and political problems in the new states of the area.
-Mr. J. Orkar.
+Not offered 1983-84. - 207 Latin America.
+S. A study of continuity and change in Latin America from Pre-Columbian times to the present.
+Topics covered include the melting of races and cultures in the Conquest Era, the long-term influence of colonial institutions, the paradox of economic development and continued dependency, the current struggle between forces of the Left and the Right, and the crucial role of the Roman Catholic church.
+Mr. D. Miller.